 You can use almost anything as a planting container.
-If you are planning to use deeply rooted plants, you need to make sure your pot is as tall as it is wide, but for shorter roots, many gardeners will plant in wheelbarrows, bed frames, and low bowls.
+If you are planning to use deeply rooted plants, you need to make sure your pot is as tall as wide, but for shorter roots, many gardeners will plant in wheelbarrows, bed frames, and low bowls.

-These high-fired glazed pots will have thick walls and by being high-fired, will keep in the moisture while not getting the salt or calcium build up on the outside of the pots.
+These high-fired glazed pots will have thick walls and, by being high-fired, will keep in the moisture while not getting the salt or calcium build up on the outside of the pots.

 Mexican clay pots are very porous and dry out more quickly.
-They will wear out in a few years from all the moisture and in the meantime, build up unseemly white residue from the desert’s high-pH water.
+They will wear out in a few years from all the moisture and, in the meantime, build up unseemly white residue from the desert’s high-pH water.